masudranatapu/mrt-live-chat/README.md

 ## Laravel Real Time Chat (This is only for test => Ethical Den BD)

-A simple and clean boilerplate to start a new R with authentication, user, pos and more features.
+A simple and clean real time chat and Social login .
 This boilerplate uses the following tools:

 -   [Laravel 11.x](https://github.com/laravel/laravel)